streamthoughts/kafka-connect-file-pulse/docs/content/en/docs/Developer Guide/handling-failures.md

 The connector provides some mechanisms to handle failures while executing filters.

-By default, the filters chain will immediately failed after an exception is thrown.
+By default, the filters chain will immediately fail after an exception is thrown.
 But, you can also configure each filter to either ignore errors or to branch to a sub filters-chain.

 ## Configuration